-This routine helps students recognize how they are feeling and learn strategies for regulating their emotions.
-It also helps teachers understand how their students are feeling so they can make a plan to follow up one-on-one as needed.
-Over time and with repeated use of this routine, students can develop an increasingly sophisticated vocabulary to describe their feelings and work their empathy muscles by listening to their peers and strategizing about ways to support them.
+This activity helps students recognize how they are feeling and learn strategies for regulating their emotions.
+Using a mood meter also helps teachers understand how their students are feeling so they can make a plan to follow up one-on-one as needed.
+Over time and with repeated use of the mood meter, students can develop an increasingly sophisticated vocabulary to describe their feelings and work their empathy muscles by listening to their peers and strategizing about ways to support them.

 Preparing to Teach

 These are the teaching strategies referenced in this activity.
 You may wish to familiarize yourself with them before using the activity.

 Model Your Mood.
 Display Marc Brackett’s Mood Meter and model the routine for students by pointing to where you place yourself on the graph.
 As you identify the color on the Mood Meter that represents how you are feeling, do a “think aloud” to explain how the square represents your state of mind and what might be causing you to feel this way.